Safety and security

 Express kidnappings - short-term opportunistic abductions, aimed at extracting cash from the victim - also occur.
 Victims can be targeted or selected at random and held while criminals empty their bank accounts with stolen cash cards.
 Most cases in major cities involve victims that have been picked up by taxis hailed from the street.
 There have been incidents where those who have resisted the kidnappers’ demands have been killed.

 Drugs, organised crime and terrorism are inextricably linked.
-Control of the drugs trade is a major driver of much of the armed conflict.
 There’s evidence of high levels of coca cultivation in the following Departments in Colombia: Nariño, Cauca, Putumayo, Caquetá, Meta,Guaviare, the Catatumbo region in the Norte de Santander department, northern Antioquia, and southern Bolivar.
 There’s a risk to your safety in any area where coca, marijuana or opium poppies are cultivated and near to cocaine processing labs.

 Illegal armed groups and criminal gangs are active in all of the departments where coca is cultivated, processed or transported, as well as in many cities.
 The risk is particularly significant in rural areas near to the borders with Panama, Venezuela and Ecuador; in the Parque Nacional Natural de La Macarena in the Department of Meta; and the port towns of Buenaventura in the Department of Valle de Cauca, Turbo in the Department of Antioquia and Tumaco in the Department of Nariño.